-Apple reports higher sales as China reopens after coronavirus but gives no forecast
+Apple sales inch higher despite coronavirus but CEO Tim Cook sees uncertain future

 “When the lockdown went into effect at the end of January, we saw a very steep falloff in demand for the month of February,” Cook told Reuters.
 Apple slowly reopened Chinese stores, with all running again by mid-March.
 “As compared to February, we saw a nice improvement in March and a further improvement in April.
 China is headed in the right direction.”

 Apple reported sales of $58.3 billion and earnings of $2.55 per share for its fiscal second quarter ended in March, above year-ago results of $58 billion and $2.46, and above analyst estimates of $54.5 billion and $2.27, according to IBES data from Refinitiv.
-Apple shares, which closed up over 2%, rose another 1.5% to $298.38 in extended trading.
+Apple shares, which closed up over 2%, wavered after the results, dropping 1.7% after an earlier slight rise in extended trading.

 Cook said that during the first five weeks of the fiscal second quarter, “it was an incredible time where we were growing very fast and we were set to essentially come in at the high end of our guidance” of between $63 billion and $67 billion in sales.
 The quarter quickly changed when the virus spread in China, hitting Apple’s supply chain and sales there, and then hit the rest of the world as Apple’s stores and contract factories came back online.
 Apple broke with its usual practice of providing an estimated range of sales for the current quarter.